 Plan for Addressing Requirements to Disseminate NIH Funded Clinical Trial Information

 NIH grant applications must include a plan for how the PI will meet the expectations of the NIH policy.

 A Letter of Support from HSD is appropriate for grants involving collaborative or multi-site research for which there will be a single Institutional Review Board (IRB) that reviews all of the sites (e.g., UW relies upon another IRB, or UW IRB serves as the single IRB) and for classified research.

 Note: the UW IRB will not agree to be the single IRB for multi-institutional research unless HSD has been consulted and has agreed prior to grant submission.
 To request a Letter of Support, or HSD consultation, send an email to email@example.com.

-There will be institutional as well as sponsor requirements regarding Environmental Health and Safety, researchers and their teams should plan and apply for all necessary authorizations:
+There will be institutional as well as sponsor requirements regarding Environmental Health and Safety.
+Review the EH&S Introduction to Research Safety to introduce safety practices and compliance in your research space.
+Researchers and their teams should also plan and apply for all necessary authorizations:

 - Biological Use Authorization

 - Human Gene Transfer/Clinical Trial Submission

 Calculate the quantity of hazardous materials needed for your research project early and determine whether the amounts needed are within the acceptable threshold on the eGC1.